How LSU's defense will retool after poor performance against LA Tech

 330 of Louisiana Tech's yards came through the air, so the secondary knows they will have to make some changes to prepare for a pass heavy Ole Miss team this weekend.

 "I'm glad mistakes have been made early before the season really got going.
 Get guys to focus in more.
-Get them too understand the role that they have to play here at LSU," said defensive back Greedy Williams.
+Get them to understand the role that they have to play here at LSU," said defensive back Greedy Williams.

 The problems aren't all on the secondary.
 Coach Orgeron pointed out that the team will need to have a more effective pass rush this week and find a better way to adapt to screens.